-Glowing reviews from fashion photographers and a sparkling reputation prompted fashion designers to take note of Tricomi, who soon began styling the looks for fashion shows for brands including Valentino, Yves Saint Laurent, Emanuel Ungaro, Calvin Klein, Dior and many other top tier designers around the world.
-Edward’s innate understanding of hair and fashion coupled with his visionary ideas regarding their potential to intersect in order to enhance one another propelled him to the forefront of the industry.
+Glowing reviews from fashion photographers and a sparkling reputation prompted fashion designers to take note of Tricomi, who soon began styling the looks for fashion shows and brands including Valentino, Yves Saint Laurent, Emanuel Ungaro, Calvin Klein, Dior and many others around the world.
+Edward’s innate understanding of hair and fashion coupled with his visionary ideas regarding their potential to intersect in order to enhance one another pushed him to the forefront of the industry.

 Working at strong editorial-based salons helped Edward hone (and eventually perfect) his craft, leading to the development of his signature dry-hair precision technique and rapid-fire method of cutting, which is frequently compared to an artist sketching.
 It also serves as the inspiration for his loving nickname, “Edward Scissorhands.”
-This unusual style of cutting mimicks the hair’s natural state with ‘perfectly imperfect,’ abstract layers and allows him to see how the cut will look in the hair’s natural state.
-Edward is known and respected for this intellectualized approach to hair by elevating the process, he is also elevating the result and ability to understand how each haircut needs to be uniquely tailored and designed to suit the individual for whom it is for.
+This unusual style of cutting mimics the hair’s natural state with ‘perfectly imperfect’ abstract layers and allows him to see how the cut will look in the hair’s natural state.
+Edward is known and respected for this intellectualized approach to hair by elevating the process.
+His understanding of how each haircut needs to be tailored to the individual for whom it is for elevates the result.

 At the top of his game, Edward decided to leave the editorial world and focus on building his namesake salon business.
-In 1989, opened the first Warren-Tricomi Salon on East 57th Street in New York City.
-In addition to fashion and music, Edward has a strong passion for architecture his keen artistic eye, understanding of structure, and dedicated passion have lead him to be integral in the design and layout of every single Warren-Tricomi Salon.
-The original location closed in 2009 when the salon moved to its current flagship local in the iconic and incomparable Plaza Hotel.
-Each Warren-Tricomi Salon is incredibly unique, with different décor to reflect the location and personality and essence of the city or neighborhood within which it resides.
+In 1989, he opened the first Warren-Tricomi Salon on East 57th Street in New York City.
+In addition to fashion and music, Edward has a strong passion for architecture; his keen artistic eye, understanding of structure and dedicated passion have lead him to be integral in the design and layout of every Warren-Tricomi Salon.
+The original location closed in 2009 when the salon moved to its current flagship, located in the iconic Plaza Hotel.
+Each Warren-Tricomi Salon is unique, with different décor to reflect the location, personality and essence of the city or neighborhood in which it resides.
 The brand has a rich history of designing and building some of the most unique salons in the world.